-The maths involved in the Quantitative Reasoning subtest is not complicated, as it’s supposed to be GCSE level.
+In Quantitative Reasoning, the average timing is around 41 seconds per question.
+The maths involved in this subtest is not complicated, as it’s supposed to be GCSE level.
 Some questions require ‘eyeballing’ – looking at a graph to identify the tallest bar.
 The trap that people often fall into is spending too much time on questions which require multi-step calculations.

 For example, if a question requires summation, division and then subtraction, it will obviously take longer.
 In these instances, it might be wise to make an educated guess or ‘guesstimate’, flag and move on, instead of devoting too much time to it and losing marks elsewhere.